lpolish/luispulidocom-new-blog/src/content/posts/understanding-nat-and-port-forwarding.md

 ---
-title: "Understanding NAT and Port Forwarding: A Deep Dive"
+title: "Understanding NAT and Port Forwarding: A Deep Dive into Network Address Translation"
-date: "2023-04-15"
+date: "2025-05-02"
-excerpt: "An exploration of Network Address Translation and port forwarding, the backbone technologies that make the modern internet possible."
+excerpt: "A comprehensive guide to Network Address Translation (NAT) and port forwarding, explaining how these technologies enable internet connectivity and network security."
-tags: ["networking", "security", "protocols"]
+tags: ["networking", "security", "devops"]
 isFeatured: true
 ---